-Students in grades 4-8 are taught the meaning of plagiarism and are given concrete examples as they work on research projects and other assignments.
+Students in grades 4-8 are taught the meaning of plagiarism and given concrete examples as they work on research projects and other assignments.
 Much time is dedicated to student understanding that taking another's work for one's own is dishonest.
-The consequence for plagiarism in 7th and 8th grade is a zero for the assignment.
-Students in 7/8 may redo the assignment for 50% of the worth of the assignment.

 Using AI is considered plagiarism.

-Students in grades 4 through 6 may be allowed to do the assignment over for a partial credit.
-The administration will consult with the faculty on all incidents of plagiarism.
-All students will receive a detention
+Administration will consult with the Faculty on all incidents of plagiarism.

+All students will receive a Detention.